powsybl/pypowsybl/docs/user_guide/network_visualization.rst

     - middle defines the branch's label
     - arrow1 and arrow2 define the direction of the arrows at the ends of the branch: 'IN' or 'OUT'.
 None (or an empty string) does not display the arrow.

-    The optional parameter nad_customizer can also be set in the write_network_area_diagram function.
+    The optional parameter nad_profile can also be set in the write_network_area_diagram function.

 Network area diagram using geographical data
 --------------------------------------------